parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

 Note that any argument passed to the container will be directed to spark-submit.
 In the given command, to ensure that Spark has enough memory allocated to be able to execute the benchmark in-memory, --driver-memory and --executor-memory arguments are passed to spark-submit.
 Adjust the spark-submit arguments based on the chosen algorithm and your system and container's configurations.

 The environment variable `WORKLOAD_NAME` sets the graph algorithm that the container executes.
 Use `pr`, `cc`, and `tc` for page rank, connected components, and triangle count, respectively.

+All these analytics require huge memory to finish.
+As ar reference, running `tc` with single CPU core requires both 8GB driver-memory and executor-memory.
+If you allocate more cores, more memory is necessary.
+You will see the OutOfMemoryError exception if you do not allocate enough memory.

 ### Multi-node deployment